Skip to main content

 7. Landis-Piwowar K, Landis J, Keila P. The complete blood count and peripheral blood smear evaluation.
 In: Clinical laboratory hematology.
 3rd ed.
 New Jersey: Pearson; 2015. p.
 154-77.

-This page titled 8.3: Immune-Mediated Hemolytic Anemias is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.3: Immune-Mediated Hemolytic Anemias is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Valentin Villatoro and Michelle To (Open Education Alberta) via source content that was edited to the style and standards of the LibreTexts platform.